Why don’t we like Sultan Suleiman?

 10. Suleiman was the enemy of the local Christian faith as well, he banned the tolling of the bells and did not allow the renovation nor the new construction of the churches.
 (My remark: He could not reinforce this law everywhere in Occupied Hungary, though.)
 Many churches were turned into mosques and the Christian were called „kafirs”, second-class citizens who had to pay more taxes.

 You can read more about ethnic changes due to the Ottoman wars here:

 One thing is for sure, the Ottoman Empire delivered such a blow to the Hungarians which had its effect felt even in the 20th century.
-Yet, these wars of concern were not about Hungary alone; sadly, we just provided a battlefield to this.
+Yet, these wars of concern were not about Hungary alone; sadly, we just provided a battlefield for this.
 Europe’s future was on the stakes.
 When Habsburg Ferdinand attacked Hungary in 1527, the Habsburgs were gradually taking hold of Hungarian foreign affairs and military control to such a degree that has resulted in Hungary’s involvement in WWI.
-The serious ethnic losses we have suffered because of the long and unbalanced fight against the Ottomans also contributed to the result of Hungary’s final partition.
+The serious ethnic losses we suffered because of the long and unbalanced fight against the Ottomans also contributed to the result of Hungary’s final partition.
 Had we not been forced to join Austria in WWI, we would not have lost 72% of our lands after 1918.

 If you like my writings, please feel free to support me with a coffee here: